Donor-advised fund

 The donor-advised fund is a valuable charitable service that organizations can offer to its clients.
 Any organization interested in offering donor-advised funds under its own branding can consider partnering with a white-label donor-advised fund provider.

-Benefits of a Donor-Advised Fund
+Benefits of a donor-advised fund

 Using a donor-advised fund to avoid capital gains taxes and establish an immediate income strategy can assist donors in achieving various tax reduction goals.
 There are also donor-advised funds tax deduction benefits based on the asset you’re donating.